 WGM charges a $40 fee for checks returned with not sufficient funds (NSF).

 Weavers Guild of Minnesota transactions are processed by PayPal, our trusted credit card merchant and point of sale service provider.
 You do not need to have a PayPal account in order to complete the transaction.

 Weavers Guild of Minnesota (WGM) reserves the right to cancel any class or workshop at any time.
 Classes without the minimum enrollment 8 days prior to the first scheduled session may be cancelled.
 Registered students will be notified and a full refund will be issued.
-Some classes have waiting lists; if you need to withdraw from a class please notify WGM of a withdrawal as soon as possible.

 Visiting Artist Workshops